Quantum Computing: Lecture Notes: Hints for Exercises

 \subsection{Chapter~\ref{chap:qcomcompl}}

 \ref{ex:detEQ}.
 Argue that if Alice sends the same message for distinct inputs $x$ and $x'$, then Bob doesn't know what to output if his input is $y=x$.\\ \ref{ex:QeEQ}.a.
 Argue that if $P$ is a projector then we can't have both $P\ket{\phi}=\ket{\phi}$ and $P\ket{\psi}=0$.\\ \ref{ex:QeEQ}.c.
 Observe that among Alice's possible $n$-bit inputs are the $n$ codewords of the Hadamard code that encodes $\log n$ bits (see Section~\ref{sec:ldclowerbound}); each pair of distinct Hadamard codewords is at Hamming distance exactly $n/2$.
 Use part (a) to argue that Alice needs to send pairwise orthogonal states for those $n$ inputs, and hence her message-space must have dimension at least $n$.\\ \ref{ex:oneroundqcc}.
 Use the fact that 2 non-orthogonal states cannot be distinguished perfectly (Exercise~\ref{ex:QeEQ}), and that a set of $2^n$ vectors that are pairwise orthogonal must have dimension $2^n$.\\ \ref{ex:DISJonewayLB}.
-Invoke the quantum random access lower bound, Theorem~\ref{thrac} of Section~\ref{sec:qencandlimits}.\\ \ref{ex:ambainissmpeq}.b.
+Invoke the quantum random access lower bound, Theorem~\ref{thrac} of Section~\ref{sec:qencandlimits}.\\ \ref{ex:intersectionrrounds}.
+Partition the $n$ positions into disjoint sets and run (in parallel) a separate $r$-message intersection protocol for each of these sets.\\ \ref{ex:ambainissmpeq}.b.
 Let Alice send a random row of $C(x)$ (with the row-index) and let Bob send a random column of $C(y)$ (with the column-index).\\ \ref{ex:qfpfrompolys}.a.
 Two distinct polynomials, each of degree $\leq d$, are equal on at most $d$ points of the domain~$\mathbb{F}_p$.\\ \ref{ex:IPLB}.b.
 Run the protocol of part (a) on an initial state where Bob has a well-chosen superposition over many~$\ket{y}$.\\ \ref{ex:vecinsubspace}.b.
 You can derive this from one of the communication lower bounds mentioned in this chapter, you don't need to prove this from scratch.\\ \ref{ex:HidMat}.
 The matching $M$ induces a projective measurement that Bob can do on the message he receives.\\ \ref{ex:HtestHSP}.d.
-Alice could send a uniform superposition over all $h\in H$.\\ \ref{ex:estdistance}.b.
-Use the SWAP-test. ``$O(1)$ given copies'' means you are allowed to use any number of copies of $\ket{\phi}$ and $\ket{\psi}$, as long as that number is independent of $n$.
+Alice could send a uniform superposition over all $h\in H$.